Things To Do In Battambang — from Architecture Tours to Exploring Temples without Crowds

-The 30-day visa currently costs US$20 for tourist visas and US$25 ordinary/business visas, however, these will rise to US$30/35 from 1st October 2014.
-You can organise an e-visa in advance though processing fees make these more expensive.
+The 30-day visa currently costs US$30 for tourist visas and US$35 ordinary/business visas.
+You can organise an e-visa in advance though processing fees make these slightly more expensive.
 Once you have the visa continue through Cambodian Immigration to have your passport/visa stamped.

 From there, you can hop on a free government shuttle bus to Poipet’s main bus terminal (10 mins away) for a bus/mini-van/shared taxi ($4-5) to Battambang or have your hotel organise a car and driver (US$20) to meet you.
 Drivers also hang out near the roundabout after Immigration and take their chances.
 We have found drivers this way on numerous occasions.

 During the wet season when water levels are high you can also take a boat (departing at 7am, $25, 6-10 hours) between Siem Reap and Battambang, however, this is a love it or hate it experience.
 Those who enjoy it like to sit on the roof with a good book if the weather is fine and soak up the sunshine and breezes and take in river life.
 Those who hate it complain of unsafe boats, cramped seating, little luggage space, boredom, and, if they get a boat with inward facing seats, a pain in the neck from turning to look out.